Affiliate Statement and a Caveat

 5. Fights against HIV

-According to a research of Indian medical plants conducted in 2000, it is found that cinnamon extract may help to fight against HIV.
+According to a research of Indian medicinal plants conducted in 2000, it is found that cinnamon extract may help to fight against HIV.
 During the investigation, up to 69 extracts were tested, and it is found that cinnamon cassia was the most effective one among other cinnamon types to reduce HIV symptoms and activities.
 Moreover, during a study in 2016, scientists also discovered an extract from cinnamon showing anti-HIV activity.

 However, it doesn’t mean that foods that contain cinnamon can treat or reduce HIV, but hopefully, the extracts could become a crucial part of HIV therapy.

-6. Cinnamon Is Rich with Antioxidants
+6. Cinnamon Is Rich in Antioxidants

 Antioxidants help protect the human body from oxidative damage done by free radicals.
 Cinnamon is an antioxidant-rich spice and contains polyphenols.
 According to research, cinnamon is the clear winner, even outperforming superfoods, such as oregano and garlic, when it comes to antioxidant activity.
 It is compelling and can serve as a natural food preservative.

 So, what is the best type of cinnamon for baking?

 Best Types of Cinnamon for Baking